BitPoet/WireApi-PoC/README.md

 alpha - just a prototype to play around run ideas against!

+Don't even think of using this in production!
+The WireApi name may become a reserved class in PW core at any time, and it will likely be something completely different from this!

 ## Goals
 - Provide a neat routing syntax as concise as popular node.js routers or e.g. Laravel Routing
 - Stick with familiar PW syntax / idioms